6zHAOyi/BadVision/README.md

 vison_encoder_path = path_to_your_eva_vit
 ```

-3. And then complete all you configs including path to your benchmarks and images in `MiniGPT-4/eval_configs`.
+3. Change the `eval_file_path` to your benchmark file path and `img_path` to your corresponding image path in `MiniGPT-4/eval_configs/*.yaml`.
+Please see [here](https://github.com/Vision-CAIR/MiniGPT-4/tree/main) to make sure the correct config file for your used version of MiniGPT.

 ### Run evalutaion
 4. Use the corresponding conda enviroment and run the corresponding command in `eval_commands.md`